syncfusion-content/javascript-docs/js/Diagram/Label.md

 api: /api/js/ejdiagram
 ---

-# Label in Javascript Diagram Control
+# Label in JavaScript Diagram Control

 **Label** is a block of text that can be displayed over a node or connector.
 Label is used to textually represent an object with a string that can be edited at run time.
 You can add Multiple Labels to a node/connector.

 ## Create Label

 You can add a label to a node/connector by defining the label object and adding that to the [labels](/api/js/ejdiagram#members:nodes-labels "labels") collection of node/connector.
 The [text](/api/js/ejdiagram#members:nodes-labels-text "text") property of label defines the text to be displayed.
 The following code illustrates how to create a Label.

 {% highlight javascript %}